tuxuser/HyperkinDukeBootanim/README.md

 Check if resulting file looks nice and plays, then copy it into the FAT16 filesystem image.

 ## Credits
-chron4 for providing a flashdump and gettin me interested
+chron4 for providing a flashdump and doing all the hard work!